cdaein/ssam/docs/modes.md

 ## `2d` (default)

 Use the `2d` mode to create a 2D Canvas sketch.
-When you set to this mode, you can access the `context` prop.
+You can now access the `context` prop.

 ```js
 const sketch = ({ wrap, context }) => {